titola/neuropa/README.md

 ![](media/461mhz.jpg)

-Received at the frequencies 173.456 MHz, 173.880 MHz, 173.956 MHz and 460.557 MHz with bandwidth of 4 KHz.
+Received at the frequencies 173.456 MHz, 173.880 MHz, 173.956 MHz and 460.557 MHz with bandwidth of 4 kHz.

-A sinusoidal signal goes down from the maximum to the central frequency and continues with duration between 0.072 and 0.076 seconds, then it is amplitude modulated by a sinusoid of 2 KHz (mix of two side sinusoids) for 0.034 seconds.
+A sinusoidal signal goes down from the maximum to the central frequency and continues with duration between 0.072 and 0.076 seconds, then it is amplitude modulated by a sinusoid of 2 kHz (mix of two side sinusoids) for 0.034 seconds.
 The middle part is a kind of noise with LTAS (Long-Term Average Spectrum) almost uniform in bandwidth: